Featured/All images: Cindy Cox

 DALLAS — October is Breast Cancer Awareness Month, designed to bring attention and raise funds for research into the disease’s cause, prevention, diagnosis, treatment, and cure.

-With the month in mind, Airways publisher Steve Cosgrove met with Captain Cindy Cox, a Boeing 777 First Officer for American Airlines (AA), who shared her long and successful journey battling the disease.
+With the month in mind, Airways publisher Steve Cosgrove met with Cindy Cox, a Boeing 777 First Officer for American Airlines (AA), who shared her long and successful journey battling the disease.

 You can read Part 1 of the interview here, and here's Part 2: